rvictory/zeek-box/README.md

 and delivers me an email with useful reporting information (summary info) about the session and an attachment with the Zeek logs (Zip file) and perhaps a full PCAP as well.

+## Pi Setup
+I'm running Ubuntu Server on my pi.
+Here are some notes:
+* `provision_pi.sh` will attempt to set up your pi
+* You'll need to disable systemd listening on port 53: https://www.linuxuprising.com/2020/07/ubuntu-how-to-free-up-port-53-used-by.html
+* You'll need to enable SPI communication by installing raspi-config and enabling it

 ## Usage
 Bare-bones so far, just testing out how it might work.
 See `collector.rb` for the basic skeleton